EvotecIT/PSEventViewer/Benchmarks/EventLogParsing/README.md

 The benchmark declares separate `Evtx-NativeParse`, `Evtx-ForensicCsv`, `Evtx-FullJson`, and `Evtx-Xml` cases and reports them in a separate README table.

+EvtxECmd is downloaded only as a pinned external benchmark executable.
+EventViewerX does not reference its parser, repository, packages, or Rust code.

 ## Validation and provenance

 Every successful lane must process the expected event count with no parser errors.
 Common-work lanes also require